magda-io/magda/magda-web-client/src/markdown/search-syntax.md

 You can also do an OR filter for publisher or format by repeating it, e.g. `as KMZ as KML as SHP`.

-The publisher filter doesn’t have to match an exact publisher… e.g. `by Council` will filter by everything published by any publisher with the word ‘Council’ in it.
+The publisher filter doesn’t have to match an exact publisher.
+E.g. `by Council` will filter by everything published by any publisher with the word ‘Council’ in it.

 Examples:
 * `water from 2001 to 2010` searches for all datasets with a temporal span overlapping 2001-2010 that have the word ‘water’ in their metadata somewhere.